EGR314-Team-305/GroupProjectWebsite/index.md

   After choosing all of our subsystem components, we still needed to choose a microcontroller.
 Since we are not allowed to utilize the in-class PIC device, we had to find a device similar but fit inside of our requirements.
 This entailed a descriptive search for a proper chip.
 A full view of our process and parameters can be found in [Appendix F](/05-Micro).

+  We also had to make sure our selected components and microcontroller would be properly powered through the embedded subsystem.
+By looking through the data sheets we were able to design power rails for the project, how we'd get our power, and where each component is placed.
+[Appendix G](/Power_Budget_-_Sheet1_1.pdf) shows the breakdown of this process.

 ## Hardware and Software Implementation

 ## System Verification